 He is a graduate of McGill University with bachelors of civil law and common law and of the University of Oxford with a doctorate in law, where he studied as a Trudeau scholar.
 Professor Webber clerked for Justice André Rochon of the Quebec Court of Appeal and Justice Ian Binnie of the Supreme Court of Canada.
 He is co-founder and Executive Director of the Supreme Court Advocacy Institute, which provides free advocacy advice to counsel appearing before the Supreme Court of Canada.
 In December 2015, the Governor General of Canada awarded Professor Webber a Meritorious Service Medal for his role in co-founding the Institute.

-My research program explores foundational questions in human rights, public law, and the philosophy of law.
-Some current projects include:
+Foundational questions in human rights, public law, and the philosophy of law, including:

 - the nature of rights;